contamg/contamg/docs/README.md

 # Conta MG Documentation

-This is the documentation for ContaMG
+This is the documentation for ContaMG updated